solarkennedy/sensu-training/intermediate/lectures/Using Salt to Deploy Sensu - Part 2/README.md

 ## Conclusion

 There are many ways to organize Salt code.
 I really like the ability to re-use existing formulas like RabbitMQ, Apache, Redis, and Sensu.
 I like the idea that we can build a state tree that contains deploys a piece of software and sets up the monitoring for it too, like this webserver state tree.
 I *don't* like the idea of a single variable declaring all of the sensu checks for a server.

 Sensu tolerates having multiple config files that declare individual checks very well, so having a state tree deploy it's own config file along side the software works just fine.

 The purpose of this lecture isn't to prescribe a particular way of organized Salt code, as much as it is to inspire you to dream up your own ways of integrating Sensu checks with Salt, with your existing states.

 If you are curious about the example code I've used here, or need links to the exact formulas I used in this lecture, check out the "external resource" section for all those things.

+And good luck, installing Sensu checks with Salt!